michaelpeternell/StompClientLib/README.md

 ## Introduction

+If you are wondering "what is STOMP??" - see the [Apache ActiveMQ website](http://activemq.apache.org) for an introduction to message brokers, MQTT, Websockets and STOMP.

-StompClientLib is a stomp client in Swift.
+StompClientLib is a STOMP client in Swift.
 It uses Facebook's [SocketRocket](https://github.com/facebook/SocketRocket) as a websocket dependency.
 SocketRocket is written in Objective-C but StompClientLib's STOMP part is written in Swift and its usage is Swift.
 You can use this library in your Swift 5+ projects.

 This is a fork from [StompClientLib](https://github.com/WrathChaos/StompClientLib), forked in February 6th 2020 by michaelpeternell.
 StompClientLib is a fork from [AKStompClient](https://github.com/alibasta/AKStompClient).